alishahid9/alishahid.github.io/index.md

 - **Altitude Accelerator** honed his blade
 - Pitch competitions were his duels, each victory a jewel
 - The **MaRS** community cradled his ambition
-- EmpowerTech and Ella York Jump Start crowned Food Mamba with laurels
+- EmpowHER and Ella York Jump Start crowned Food Mamba with laurels

 ---

-## Shadows Scattered

-Yet envy, that ancient serpent, reared its head.
-A former employer from the fallen startup, bitter as wormwood, struck with spite.
-They seized domains tied to Food Mamba and scattered digital venom—claims so hollow they dissolved in the light.
-Ali stood tall, his voice a clarion:

-> “These are lies, baseless and absurd, unworthy of my breath.”

-He swatted them aside, his gaze fixed on the future.
-Food Mamba’s every thread—vendor, client, deal—was woven with integrity, a banner no slander could tear.

----

 ## A Legacy in Starlight
 Ali Shahid’s tale is no quiet chronicle—it is an epic of a soul unbowed.
 From a boy with a cricket bat in Najran to a visionary remaking Toronto’s tables, he has danced with fate and emerged victorious.
 A prodigy felled, he rose a scholar.
 A titan cast down, he built anew.
 A dreamer slandered, he soars above.
-With Hira at his side, his children as his stars, and Food Mamba as his wand, Ali Shahid crafts a legacy of resilience, brilliance, and a **Mamba Mentality** that echoes through the ages—a tale to rival any penned by the greats.
+With Hira at his side, his children as his stars, and Food Mamba as his wand, Ali Shahid crafts a legacy of resilience, brilliance, and a Mamba Mentality that echoes through the ages—a tale to rival any penned by the greats.